 For some customers in moments of need, fast service by a bot is empathy.
 For others, it’s quick routing to the right agent.
 Enabling your employees with tools that give them history and knowledge to help customers efficiently is empathy.
 Knowing what empathy means in every customer situation — and delivering on it every time is Experience as a Service.

-I invite you to read our report, Human Connections in Crisis, for more information on how to put empathy into the core of the customer experiences.
+I invite you to read our report, “The connected customer experience” for more information on how to put empathy into the core of the customer experiences.

 Subscribe to our free newsletter and get blog updates in your inbox.